Discover San Miguel de Allende

 San Miguel has a huge number of festivals and parties.
 There is a saying that Mexicans will find any excuse to have a party.
 This is no more true than in San Miguel de Allende which literally has a celebration (big or small) happening every week of the year.
 See the local events section below, for more details about some of these.

-By Air – There is no airport at San Miguel de Allende, but if you want to fly close, you have two options: Aeropuerto Internacional del Bajio near Leon (110 miles) and Aeropuerto Internacional de Queretaro (40 miles).
+By Air – There is no airport at San Miguel de Allende, but if you want to fly close, you have two options: Aeropuerto Internacional del Bajio near Leon (95 miles) and Aeropuerto Internacional de Queretaro (53 miles)—note that both airports are virtually equidistant from San Miguel in travel time: taking around 90 minutes to reach by car.
 Check carriers that fly to each location.
-Many also fly into Mexico City’s international airport.
-Ground transport to San Miguel from airports is by private taxi or Airport Transfers.
+Mexico City’s international airport, which is about 170 miles away, takes approximately 3.5 hours to get to by car (subject to traffic congestion in and around the capital).
+Private ground transport to San Miguel from airports is via private taxi or airport transfers.
 For detailed information about flights and flying, see the Mexperience guide to Air Travel in Mexico.

 By Bus – You can travel to San Miguel on a luxury bus from Mexico City – the trip takes around 4 hours and departs from Mexico City’s northern bus terminal.
 If you don’t want to travel across Mexico City from the airport to the bus terminal, you can board a bus from Mexico City’s airport to Queretaro, where you can can change and board a second bus to San Miguel.
 For detailed information about bus transportation read the Mexperience guide to Bus Travel in Mexico.